GeoNet/data-tutorials/README.md

 `jupyter notebook`

-To reopen notebooks, open the Anaconda prompt and run
+To reopen notebooks, open the conda prompt and run

 `cd data-tutorials`